 ISO 19136-2:2015, Geographic Information – Geography Markup Language.

 ISO/TS 19139, Geographic Information – Metadata – XML schema implementation.

+IALA G1088 INTRODUCTION TO PREPARING S‐100PRODUCT SPECIFICATIONS Edition1.0.0 – December 2012

 Terms, definitions and abbreviations

 Terms and definitions

 The S-100 framework is based on the ISO 19100 series of geographic standards.
 The terms and definitions provided here are used to standardize the nomenclature found within that framework, whenever possible.
 They are taken from the references cited in clause 2.
 Modifications have been made when necessary.